DylanStudent2/resumeProjects/Python/RPNparser/README.txt

 $

 "> m" is taking input from the user to define m, whereas the "[ n@a ? d = d; : < B; ]" statement is
-an if statement that does "if floor(n/a) isn't zero, d = d, else print out
+an if statement that does "if floor(n/a) isn't zero, d = d, else print out blank space.